 As a medical intuitive, I’m often privy to the underlying causes of most pain and illness.
 In the people I’ve worked with who have been diagnosed with fibromyalgia, the most common lesser-known causes are a very high degree of sensitivity, and an unhealthy and unbalanced sense of responsibility for others.
-(Of course there are other factors, but for the purposes of this blog and looking to the lesser-known possibilites, these are the most common that I've seen and have succesfully worked with.)
+It's the end result of absorbing too much frustration, resentment, and anger belonging to others.
+Combine this with our own general frustration, resentment, and anger—even our frustration, resentment, and anger from not getting any relief—and this can form a very difficult group of symptoms that typically can’t be healed at the root level by Western medicine.
+Of course there are other factors, but for the purposes of this blog and looking to the lesser-known possibilities, these are the most common that I've seen and have successfully worked with.)

-Oftentimes, HSPs unconsciously attempt to block the incoming negative energy by tightening our muscles for protection.
+Oftentimes, we (un)consciously attempt to block the incoming negative energy by tightening our muscles for protection.
 This is a logical defense mechanism and part of the parasympathetic nervous system’s (PNS) reaction to stress.
 Extended PNS stimulation weakens your energy fields and leaves you highly susceptible to absorbing what’s not yours.
 Thus, I invite you to call your condition, fibro-NOT-MY-algia.